-PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate. education or migration agent regarding the provider or its course and the course is therefore unsuitable to their needs and/or study objectives 7.2.2.6 an appeal (internal or external) on another matter reasonably results in the student seeking a transfer.
+PROPOSED AMENDMENTS SUPPORT / DO NOT SUPPORT COMMENTS Please provide a comment if you do not support a proposed amendment, and suggest alternative wording if appropriate.
+We believe this is important, as we cannot accept hearsay, allegations or mere claims as evidence.
 If a student requesting a transfer is under 18, written confirmation of agreement of a parent or legal guardian is required.
 Support Where a provider agrees to a student's release the date of effect and reason for release must be recorded in PRISMS and the provider must advise the student Immigration to seek advice on whether a new student visa is required.
-Support The proposal to record dates and reasons for release in PRISMS and make them viewable by receiving provider will streamline current processes for letters of release and so is welcomed.
-If release is not to be granted, the provider must give to the student the reasons for refusal in writing.
+Support If release is not to be granted, the provider must give to the student the reasons for refusal in writing.
 Support The provider must maintain records of all requests for transfer, assessment and decision on the student's file for two years after the student ceases to be an accepted student.
 Support